pltx/pltx-tui/README.md

 <!-- TODO: Add links to docs when docs are available -->

 ~~Pressing **`?`** will take you to the help pages with all the information on how to use pltx-tui (coming soon).~~

+## Modules

+- **Home:** Includes the dashboard, settings, and help pages.
+- **Project Management:** Manage project or general tasks.
+Similar to Trello or GitHub projects.
+- More coming soon!

 ## Configuration